Co-production – deciding together

 Effective co-production is grounded in the principles of accessibility, diversity, equality and reciprocity (getting something back for putting something in).

-Co-production can help to challenge the notion that people with lived experience – traditionally, those who have used services – are unable to participate on an equal level with people in professional roles.
+Co-production can help to challenge the idea that people with lived experience – traditionally people who have used services – can't participate on an equal level with people in professional roles.